gaboesquivel/gaboesquivel/content/projects/its.md

 # ITS

-ITS InfoCom, an IT multinational, focuses on Remote Infrastructure Management.
-I implemented their primary website, CMS, and CRM integration.
- My role was to create and integrate digital solutions for the company, focusing on web presence and customer relationship management.
+ITS InfoCom's corporate website, content-management system, and CRM integration for remote infrastructure services.